-Clean Hydrogen JU.
+Increase public and private awareness, acceptance and uptake is a key objective of the Clean Hydrogen JU.
 A public opinion survey was conducted in 2022 to examine public awareness and perception of hydrogen.
-Section 2.1.4 contains all the relevant details.
+Section Error!
+Reference source not found. contains all the relevant details.

-- Additionally, Call 2022-2 included a topic on public awareness to start implementing some actions, as a follow-up of the survey's results.
-Further information will be provided in the next Annual Activity Reports. - Reinforcing EU scientific and industrial ecosystem, including SMEs
+Additionally, Call 2022-2 included a topic on public awareness to start implementing some actions, as a follow-up of the survey's results.
+Further information will be provided in the next Annual Activity Reports.

+Reinforcing EU scientific and industrial ecosystem, including SMEs